Performance Ethnography

 Both have big holes in them like the entrance to a hut.

-The tall stone is a man and the short one is a woman...(continues)
+The tall stone is a man, and the short one is a woman...(continues)

 Korea

-Mudang, shamanic tradition
+Mudang, shamanic folk tradition research

 As she spoke Mrs. Jong became younger, almost child-like, her face and shoulders moving with dance rhythms only she heard; occasionally she shuddered with some unseen touch.
 Her vocal patterns fell into the patterns of a chant as we all watched with curiosity, fascination, and anticipation.
 Chang Chong-il slept contentedly in her grandmother’s lap.
 Mrs. Jong’s two lady friends nodded with affirmation, swaying and rocking as if they, too, felt the spirits near.
 Mrs. Jong’s low singing increased in volume to encourage the spirits to enter the room.
 Her body shuttered as if suddenly possessed.
 Concerned, her son and daughter came near and watched their mother speak in the dialect of the spirits.
 Then Mrs. Jong stopped as suddenly as she had started, looking at us as if someone just startled into wakefulness, wondering why people were staring at her.
 She lit a cigarette, “The spirits like to smoke,” she laughed.
 “The spirits are good to me, they protect me when I am on the knives.
 So I smoke to please them.